openharmony/docs/en/application-dev/reference/apis/js-apis-appControl.md

 # @ohos.bundle.appControl (appControl)

 The **appControl** module provides APIs for setting, obtaining, and deleting the disposed status of an application.
-An application in the disposed state is forbidden to run.
+An application in the disposed status is forbidden to run.
 When a user clicks the application icon on the home screen, the corresponding page is displayed based on the disposal intent.

 > **NOTE**
 >